30+ fun things to do in North Devon with kids

 Instow is a wide sandy beach that is good for swimming and water sports.
 You’ll find a cafe, parking and toilets nearby.
 Dogs are allowed all year round.

-Things to do near Barnstaple – family attractions
+Things to do near Barnstaple – attractions in North Devon

 14. See the national carriage collection at Arlington Court